 BIBLE QUESTIONS ANSWERED

-1 Texts credited to NIV are from the Holy Bible, New International Version.
-Copyright ã 1973, 1978, 1984, 2011 by Biblica, Inc. Used by permission.
-All rights reserved worldwide.
+1 Bible texts credited to NIrV are from the Holy Bible, New International Reader’s Version.
+Copyright © 1985, 1996, 1998 by International Bible Society.
+Used by permission of Zondervan.
+All rights reserved.

-Angel Manuel Rodríguez served for many years as director of the Biblical Research Institute of the General Conference.
-He is now retired, living in Texas, United States.
+Now retired, Angel Manuel Rodríguez has served the church for several decades, most recently as director of the Biblical Research Institute of the General Conference.